chalk/chalk/readme.md

 ### chalk.level

 Color support is automatically detected, but you can override it by setting the `level` property.
 You should however only do this in your own code as it applies globally to all Chalk consumers.
+When `chalk.level` is greater than `0`, `chalk.enabled` must *also* be `true` for colored output to be produced.

 If you need to change this in a reusable module, create a new instance: